npm/npm/doc/config.md

 * Default: false
 * Type: Boolean

-Whether or not to run tests on installation and report results to the `npaturl`.
+Run tests on installation and report results to the `npaturl`.

 ### npaturl